Eddcapone/Duplicate-Line-Analyzer/README.md

 <file_path>: Path to the file to analyze.
 <top_n>: The number of top duplicate lines to display.
 <max_chars>: Maximum number of characters per line to consider in the analysis.
 E.g. if you analyse a webserver access log then the first chars of each line is the IP address.
-             If you set max_chars to 15 then only the first 15 chars are read in and evaluated.
+             If you set max_chars to 15 then only the first 15 chars (the IP address) are read in and evaluated.
+This way you can see the IP with the most connections to your webserver.
 <min_chars>: Minimum number of characters per line to consider in the analysis.
 E.g. don't consider lines that are shorter than X.

 Optional: